ndsouzaa/block18-testing/testing.md

   * redirected to account creation or guest usage based on decision
   * when user selects the checkout button, they proceed to payment
   * :( error if payment information is incorrect
+  * :( error if login information is incorrect